ct-js/docs.ctjs.rocks/docs/modding-fields-declaration.md

         help?: string
     }>,
     fields?: Array<IExtensionField>, // These are for type === 'table'
-    min?: number, // These three are sed with type === 'number', 'slider', or 'sliderAndNumber' max?: number,
+    // These three are used with type === 'number', 'slider', or 'sliderAndNumber' min?: number,
+    max?: number,
     step?: number
+    // These are used with type === 'group'
+    openedByDefault: boolean,
+    lsKey: string,
+    items: Array<IExtensionField>
 }
 ```